LinuxDoku/ResiLab.MailFilter/README.md

 At the moment the sender address and subject of these mails are used.
 Some other data is also gathered but not used yet.

-This mechanism is self learning, cause when the analyzer matches an message with an already known subject it registeres all the other metadata of the mail and generates rules based on them - so for example later mails from the same address or with the same fishing urls are also detected as spam.
+This mechanism is self learning, cause when the analyzer matches a message with an already known subject it registeres all the other metadata of the mail and generates rules based on them - so for example later mails from the same address or with the same fishing urls are also detected as spam.

-To ensure that this mechanism is not removing mails from your inbox which are by persons you trust it will later (not yet implemented yet) generate a whitelist based on the already read and send mails of your mail box.
+To ensure that this mechanism is not removing mails from your inbox which are by persons you trust it will later (not fully implemented yet) generate a whitelist based on the already read and send mails of your mail box.
 So persons you stay in contact with are not blocked by the spam filter.